 Instructors are not to cancel a class session.

-If you are aware of an absence ahead of time (such as an approved meeting or seminar), you are expected to make educationally sound alternative assignments or have another instructor meet the class.
-This is explained on the Professional Activity/Travel Request Form which you need to complete before attending a meeting.
+If you are aware of an absence ahead of time OTC expects the instructor to make educationally sound alternative assignments or have another instructor meet the class.
 If you become ill, please contact your division office so that arrangements can be made for your class.
-Upon returning, you will be expected to fill out a Sick Leave Form which goes to Human Resources.
+Upon returning, you will be expected to request Sick Leave through the Time Clock Plus system.

 The course abstract includes the course title, number, number of credit hours and course objectives.
-All of this information will be utilized when developing a course syllabus.
+Instructors will use all of this information when developing a course syllabus.
 Please click Course Abstracts to access them.

 Policy 2.20 explains the need for comprehensive final examinations.

-The college will distribute a final exam schedule before the semester begins in order for instructors to prepare course syllabi.
-The final exam schedule can also be found on the OTC Academic Services website.
-Instructors are expected to utilize the final exam period scheduled for each course section that is taught.
+The final exam schedule can be located on the webpage.
+OTC expects instructors to utilize the final exam period scheduled for each course section that they teach.

 Please refer to Board of Trustees Policy, Administrative Withdrawal from a Course, for complete information.